 Most people use Portable Document Format (PDF) owing to the fact that document formatting is preserved when viewing these files on any platform.
-The fidelity of the document is not compromised when viewing either on a Desktop or mobile platform.
-However, in order to view the PDF file, you need to use a specific viewer application which may incur installation and setup costs.
-In order to overcome such shortcomings, the HTML format can be one of the viable solutions because all platforms do have a web browser and HTML is the native language for the web browsers.
-Therefore, the documents can be viewed without any additional effort and costs.
+The fidelity of the document is not compromised when viewed either on a Desktop or mobile platform.
+But, in order to view the PDF file, you need to use a specific viewer application.
+So in order to overcome such shortcomings, the HTML format can be one of the viable solutions.
+In this article, we are going to discuss the details on how to convert PDF to HTML using C# .NET.

 In this article, we are going to discuss the following topics in details

-- Convert local HTML to PDF – output in Cloud storage
+- Convert PDF to HTML – Result in Response

-We have developed Aspose.PDF Cloud, which is based on REST architecture and offers the capabilities to create, edit as well as transform PDF file formats to other Supported Document Formats including HTML, JPEG, DOCX, PPTX, XLSX, SVG, etc. In this article, our focus is on the steps on how to perform PDF file conversion to HTML format within C# .NET code.
-This can be accomplished using Aspose.PDF Cloud SDK for .NET which is a wrapper around Aspose.PDF Cloud so that you get all the features of REST API within your .NET application.
+Aspose.PDF Cloud is based on REST architecture and offers the capabilities to create, edit as well as transform PDF to Supported Document Formats including HTML, JPEG, DOCX, PPTX, XLSX, SVG, etc. In this article, our focus is on the steps on how to convert PDF to HTML using C# .NET.
+This task can be accomplished using Aspose.PDF Cloud SDK for .NET which is a wrapper around Aspose.PDF Cloud so that you get all the features of REST API within your .NET application.